smartcontractkit/documentation/src/pages/chainlink-nodes/run-a-chainlink-node-old.md

 ## Requirements

 - [Docker](https://docs.docker.com/install/): This guide uses Docker containers to simplify dependencies and application deployment.
-- Ethereum client: A fully synced Ethereum client with websockets enabled.
+- Ethereum execution client: A fully synced Ethereum execution client with websockets enabled and a connected concensus client.
+Alternatively, you can also use an [external service](/docs/run-an-ethereum-client/#external-services) as your Ethereum client.
 - Database: You must connect your Chainlink node to a database such as PostgreSQL.
 - Network: Use Mainnet or a [supported testnet](/docs/link-token-contracts/).
 - ETH and LINK: Mainnet or testnet funds that your node can use to fulfill requests